-32. The limits on the exploratory fishery for Dissostichus spp. in Division 58.4.1 are defined in CM 41-11.
-The limits in force and the advice of WG-FSA to the Scientific Committee for the forthcoming season are summarised in Table 5.
+31. The limits on the exploratory fishery for Dissostichus spp. in Division 58.4.3a are defined in CM 41-06.
+The limits in force are summarised in Table 5.

-Element Limit in force Advice for 2014 Access Fishing for Dissostichus spp. on Elan Bank (Division 58.4.3a) outside areas of national jurisdiction shall be limited to the exploratory fishery by France and Japan.
+Element Limit in force Access Fishing for Dissostichus spp. on Elan Bank (Division 58.4.3a) outside areas of national jurisdiction shall be limited to the exploratory fishery by France and Japan.
 The fishery shall be conducted by one (1) French and one (1) Japanese flagged vessel using longlines only.
-Carry forward Catch limit The total catch of Dissostichus spp. on Elan Bank (Division 58.4.3a) outside areas of national jurisdiction in 2014 shall not exceed a precautionary catch limit of 32 tonnes.
-Season 1 May to 31 August Same period and conditions Fish by-catch Regulated by CM 33-03 Carry forward Seabird mitigation In accordance with CM 25-02, except paragraph 4 if requirements of CM 24-02 are met Carry forward Limit of three (3) seabirds per vessel fishing outside the prescribed season Carry forward Observers At least one (1) scientific observer appointed in accordance with the CCAMLR Scheme of International Scientific Observation Carry forward Data Daily and five-day catch and effort reporting Carry forward Haul-by-haul catch and effort data Carry forward Biological data reported by the CCAMLR scientific observer Carry forward Research Fishery-based research in accordance with CM 41-01, including the collection of detailed catch, effort and biological data (Annex 41-01/A), setting of research hauls (Annex 41-01/B) and tagging (Annex 41-01/C) and CM 24-01 Carry forward Toothfish tagged at a rate of at least five fish per tonne green weight caught Carry forward Other environmental protection Regulated by CMs 22-06, 22-07, 22-08 and 26-01 Carry forward
+Catch limit The total catch of Dissostichus spp. on Elan Bank (Division 58.4.3a) outside areas of national jurisdiction in 2015 shall not exceed a precautionary catch limit of 32 tonnes.
+Season 1 May to 31 August Fish by-catch Regulated by CM 33-03 Seabird mitigation In accordance with CM 25-02.
+Limit of three (3) seabirds per vessel fishing outside the prescribed season Observers At least one (1) scientific observer appointed in accordance with the CCAMLR Scheme of International Scientific Observation Data Daily and five-day catch and effort reporting Haul-by-haul catch and effort data Biological data reported by the CCAMLR scientific observer Research Fishery-based research in accordance with CM 41-01, including the collection of detailed catch, effort and biological data (Annex 41-01/A), setting of research hauls (Annex 41-01/B) and tagging (Annex 41-01/C) and CM 24-01.
+Toothfish tagged at a rate of a least five fish per tonne green weight caught Environmental protection Regulated by CMs 22-06, 22-07, 22-08 and 26-01

-Table 5:Limits on the exploratory fishery for Dissostichus spp. in Division 58.4.3a in force (CM 41-06) and advice to the Scientific Committee.
+Table 5:Limits on the exploratory fishery for Dissostichus spp. in Division 58.4.3a in force (CM 41-06).